Heat-Smart-Alliance/MassAssessorScraper/README.md

 # MassAssessorScraper

+## Local Installation
+This project requires an installation of Docker, Docker Compose and Serverless Offline to run locally.

 ## About this project
 This is a web scraper which scrapes Massachusetts housing data from the [Massachusetts Assessor’s Online Database](https://www.vgsi.com/massachusetts-online-database/) using [puppeteer](https://github.com/puppeteer/puppeteer).